MONJUVI by is a Prescription medication manufactured, distributed, or labeled by Incyte Corporation. Drug facts, warnings, and ingredients follow.

 Risk Summary

 There are no data on the presence of tafasitamab-cxix in human milk or the effects on the breastfed child or milk production.
 Maternal immunoglobulin G is known to be present in human milk.
 The effects of local gastrointestinal exposure and limited systemic exposure in the breastfed infant to MONJUVI are unknown.
-Because of the potential for serious adverse reactions in the breastfed child, advise women not to breastfeed during treatment with MONJUVI and for at least 3 months after the last dose.
+Because of the potential for serious adverse reactions in the breastfed child, advise women not to breastfeed during treatment with MONJUVI and for 3 months after the last dose.
 Refer to lenalidomide prescribing information for additional information.

 MONJUVI can cause fetal B-cell depletion when administered to a pregnant woman [see Use in Specific Populations (8.1)].